ohler55/ojg/design.md

 ## Interesting Tidbits

-Benchmarking was instrumental to tuning and picking the most favorable approach to the implemenation.
+Benchmarking was instrumental to tuning and picking the most favorable approach to the implementation.
 Through those benchmarks a number of lessons were learned.
 The final benchmarks results can be viewed by running the `cmd/benchmark` command.
 See the results at [benchmarks.md](benchmarks.md).